PaulinaCzarnota/Cloud-Computing-Labs-2024-25/README.md

 ### Lab 4

-In **Lab 4**, I explored various Google Cloud tools and services, gaining hands-on experience in managing resources, creating virtual machines (VMs), working with persistent disks, configuring network rules, and interacting with Google Cloud APIs.
+In Lab 4, I explored various Google Cloud tools and services, gaining hands-on experience in managing resources, creating virtual machines (VMs), working with persistent disks, configuring network rules, and interacting with Google Cloud APIs.
 Below is a detailed summary of what I did in each part of the lab:

 #### Part 1: Introduction to Google Cloud and Virtual Machines

-In **Part 1**, I learned the fundamentals of setting up Google Cloud resources and managing them using the Google Cloud Console and Cloud Shell.
+In Part 1, I learned the fundamentals of setting up Google Cloud resources and managing them using the Google Cloud Console and Cloud Shell.
 The primary focus was on creating and configuring virtual machines (VMs).
 Here’s what I did:

 - **Navigating the Google Cloud Console**: I accessed the Google Cloud Console, which allowed me to manage cloud resources such as Compute Engine, Networking, and Cloud Storage.
 This gave me a high-level understanding of how Google Cloud organizes and manages resources.
 - **Creating a Virtual Machine**: I used the `gcloud` command-line tool to create a virtual machine, specifying machine types, regions, and zones.
 This task helped me understand how to deploy VMs in Google Cloud and how to choose the right configuration for specific use cases.